-The planning process that delivered the 2023 Comprehensive Plan Update was built upon the following key steps:
+The planning process that delivered the 2023 Comprehensive Plan was built upon the following key steps:

-- A. Analysis and Forecasting.
+- A. Analysis and forecasting.
 Data gathering and analysis, including assessing the developability of vacant land and comparing it to growth projections, creating a Growth Concept built upon both analysis and layers of input that served as the basis of the Future Land Use Map, and a focus on development character to ensure the County benefits in the future from the quality of development that it seeks.
-Detailed analyses focused on the economy and housing characteristics, the transportation network, and utility system. - B. Public Participation.
+Detailed analyses focused on the economy and housing characteristics, the transportation network, and utility system. - B. Public participation.
 The participation process included a variety of stakeholders representing broad perspectives regarding growth and development.
-A steering committee was appointed that included representatives of a majority of local jurisdictions and County staff.
+A steering committee was appointed that included representatives of a majority of local jurisdictions, stakeholders, and County staff.
 Early in the process, representatives of almost all jurisdictions participated in one-on-one interviews with the planning team.
 A public meeting was held early in the process to identify growth and development concerns and priorities and assess the themes of the 2018 plan.
 The County web site was used to post material throughout the process.
 A weeklong final public open house was held in the County Courthouse.
-And an orientation was held with local officials to present the final plan and recommendations. - C. County Leadership.
+An orientation was held with local officials to present the draft plan and recommendations, and the County met with individual jurisdictions to further the dialogue. - C. County leadership.
 County staff and the County Commissioners were engaged throughout the planning process to ensure ongoing review and feedback as the project unfolded and to provide the team with direction as options were proposed and strategies identified.
-The final plan was reviewed and recommended for adoption by the Regional Planning Commission and final adoption occurred by the Board of Commissioners.
+The draft plan was reviewed and recommended for adoption by the Regional Planning Commission and final adoption occurred by the Board of Commissioners.